npcloud/api/README.md

 [stream-api.md](streams-api.md) | Details on available streams and payloads

-For details on optimization task and solution definition mentioned in rest-api document, such as  VRP and VRP variants optimization algorithm contracts, please check our public github repository at: [npcloud-algorithm](https://github.com/npcloud/npcloud-algorithms)
+For details on optimization task and solution definition mentioned in rest-api document, please check our public github repository at: [npcloud-algorithm](https://github.com/npcloud/npcloud-algorithms)